microdotsh/When_I_retire-gratitude/README.md

 I created a BASH script to read a number file stored on my Android device and send the content of a seperate text file with some extra steps to avoid carrier filtering of automated distribution.

-Scripts reads a message file for content to distribute
+Script reads a message file for content to distribute

 Reads a recipient file in the following format:
   ```text